rznas/hh/GRAPHRAG_IMPLEMENTATION_STATUS.md

 ## Overview

-This document tracks the implementation of Microsoft GraphRAG approach for the medical triage knowledge graph, replacing the previous Zep Graphiti implementation.
+This document tracks the implementation of Microsoft GraphRAG approach for the medical triage knowledge graph.

 **Status**: 🟡 In Progress (Core components implemented, remaining components outlined)